Contact Us

 What Are the Benefits of Green Finance?

 There are many benefits to investing in green projects.
-Not only does it help combat climate change, but it also creates jobs, boosts economic growth, and improves public health.
+Not only does it help combat climate change through climate change mitigation by financing methods aimed at preventing the emission of greenhouse gases, but it also creates jobs, boosts economic growth, and improves public health.

 In fact, the United Nations (UN) estimates that the global green economy could create 24 million jobs by 2030.